Chipdelmal/Chipdelmal.github.io/_dataViz/2022-06-17-LastfmNetwork.md

 Some things stand out from these diagrams:

-* There's a bunch of artists such as "Radiohead", "Nirvana", "Kashmir", and "Goo Goo Dolls"; that I tend to listen to in continuous sessions.
+* There's a bunch of artists such as "Radiohead", "Nirvana", "Kashmir", and "Goo Goo Dolls"; that I tend to listen to in continuous sessions (identifiable by their light shading).
 Which does line up with my expectations, as these are artists of which I like a bunch of songs, so it's easy for me to hit "play" and forget about it for a while.
 * On the other end of the spectrum, there's many artists like "Spoon", "Bleachers", and "Mew"; that I listen to in playlists mixed in with other artists (rarely do I listen to them in long bouts).
 * Some artists like "The Smashing Pumpkins" and "Placebo", or "The Fratellis" and "Bleachers"; tend to appear together, which can be explained by the fact that I've listened to these pairs in playlists somewhat often.
 * The transitions probabilities diagram is not as readable as the transitions frequencies one.